 Dony’s Story

-Dony is a gender non-conforming line established in the DMV and currently based in NYC.
-We highlight the intersecting existence of queerness, spirituality, religion, music, the cosmos, nature, and the boundary breaking Black hair culture, traditions, and craftsmanship from East and West Africa.
+Dony is a gender non-conforming line established between the DMV and NYC.
+We highlight the inseparable relationship between Transness, queerness and the Black existence through spirituality and indigenous East and West African practices.

 Dony has been created for something bigger than itself.
-An abstracted archival of customs and crafts inspired by Malian, Ethiopian, Black American and diasporic culture, we use traditional textile and hair styling combined with futuristic elements as an ode to the imagination of our inner child.
+An abstracted archival of memories, customs, and crafts inspired by Malian, Ethiopian, Oromo, Black American and diasporic culture.
+We use traditional textile, techniques, and hair styling combined with futuristic elements as an ode to the imagination of our inner child.

-Based on family stories, archives, and the brilliant Malian and Ethiopian artists that have paved the way for our existence, we ask you to join us in taking the necessary steps of the lifelong journey of healing and creating from a place where fear of the unknown doesn’t exist.
+Based on family stories, archives, and the brilliant Malian and Ethiopian artists that have paved the way for our existence, we ask you to join us in taking the necessary steps on the lifelong journey of healing and creating with an acceptance of the unknown.

 We are extremely blessed and grateful for our ancestors, family, friends, and community for supporting and inspiring us.
 Liberation is our birthright and we are committed to reminding the world of that.

-Fabric and materials utilized within the collection has been sourced ethically and locally from the Bamako and Addis Ababa regions, with love <3
+Traditional materials are sourced and recycled ethically and locally from the Bamako and Addis Ababa regions, with love <3